ibisba/knowledgebook/content/ibisba_hub/project/_index.en.md

 It should automatically detect all excel files that are linked to this project.
 Then you can select the excel file that contains the project information to create the Investigation / Study and Assays.

 {{< figure src="images/populate.png" width=90% >}}

+When you click populate it will bring you back to the project overview and the Investigations, Studies and Assays are created / ordered according to the provided Excel file.